fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 </html>
 ```

-Take note of the div with id `fathym-inject`, you'll need this id later when configuring Fathym Runtime server side composition.
+Take note of the div with id `fathym-compose`, you'll need this id later when configuring Fathym Runtime server side composition.

 Update the `README.md` file with whatever markdown you want to use.
 We support a large portion of the CommonMark spec via the work done by [xoofx/markdig](https://github.com/xoofx/markdig).